JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     At this stage, let's save the flow using the `Save` button.
 This creates a new commit in your GitHub repository.

-7. Create a Call block
+7. Create `validate credentials` call block

     Create a `Call` block to process the username and password received from the user (in RRF) and validate them.
 The result of the validation is stored in a variable.